-2. You have dry, itchy skin or spot a rash near your ankle.
+2. You have dry, itchy skin or a spotted rash near your ankle.

-Skin issues such as dryness/itchiness or a rash may be a sign you have vein problems that have been left untreated.
-The signs you see on your skin are a result of the high blood pressure levels in your damaged veins.
-Blood is not flowing back up to your heart with these broken veins which means your skin will suffer.
+Skin issues such as dryness, itchiness, or a rash may be a sign you have vein problems that have been left untreated.
+The symptoms you see on your skin may result from the high blood pressure levels in your damaged veins.

-If you leave your vein problems untreated, that flaky skin or unsightly rash could turn into something much worse: a venous leg ulcer.
-You want to nip this problem in the bud before it reaches the point of an ulcer.
-Once it becomes an ulcer, you risk suffering a great deal of pain, along with a tough treatment process.
+If your vein problems are left untreated, the flaky skin or unsightly rash could transform into something much worse become something much worse: a venous leg ulcer.
+You’ll want to nip this problem in the bud before it reaches the point of an ulcer.
+If it does, you will be at a higher risk of needing a more intense treatment process.

 3. Your leg pain is making your daily life difficult.

-Just because you have leg pain does not mean that you have vein issues.
-However, varicose veins cause leg pain, particularly aching and throbbing.
-And the more you go about your daily activities with varicose veins, the more the pain increases.
+Just because you have leg pain doesn’t mean you have vein issues; however, varicose veins can cause leg pain, particularly symptoms that include aching and throbbing.
+The more you go about your daily activities with varicose veins, the more the pain tends to increase.

-In order to determine whether your leg pain is a result of damaged veins, you need to schedule an appointment with a specialist.
-Here the specialist will find the source of your pain, and treat accordingly.
-If the pain is mild and the veins aren’t something that needs to be fixed right now, you may go home with compression stockings.
-However, it’s best to err on the safe side and see a specialist to determine the root of your leg pain.
+In order to find out the cause for your leg pain, you’ll need to schedule an appointment with a specialist to determine whether this could be due to damaged veins.
+The specialist will find the source of your pain and treat it accordingly.
+If the pain is mild and veins don’t need treatment, you may just go home with some compression stockings.

-4. You are pregnant a second time, and your veins during your first pregnancy caused problems.
+4. You’re pregnant for the second time, and your first pregnancy caused vein issues.

-In order to keep your veins from getting too damaged during pregnancy, you’ll want to visit a vein specialist to determine a treatment that works for you.
+To keep your veins from getting too damaged during pregnancy, you’ll want to visit a vein specialist to determine a treatment plan that works for you.

-Yes, these are a little fun as they sound.
-If your vein problems are left untreated, you run the risk of developing leg ulcers, particularly around the calf and ankle areas.
-Leg ulcers can also be a result of diabetes, so you will want to see a vein doctor who can run the necessary tests to determine the source of the ulcers.
-From there, proper treatment can be established before things have a chance to worsen.
+These are just about as terrible as they sound.
+If your vein problems are left untreated, you risk developing leg ulcers, particularly around the calf and ankle areas.
+Leg ulcers can also result from diabetes, so you will want to see a vein doctor who can run the necessary tests to determine the source of the ulcers.
+From there, proper treatment can be established before things can worsen.

-6. Your veins have turned blue or purple, and are bulging.
+6. Your veins turn blue and purple; or bulge.

-If you spot your veins changing color and/or bulging, you’ve got to get yourself in with a specialist.
-Your veins turning blue or purple, and bulging is caused by the swelling and irritation of your varicose veins.
-When they reached this point, your veins will develop a blood clot, which restricts blood from flowing through the vein at all.
+If you see your veins changing color or bulging, seeing a vein doctor is a good idea.
+Veins turning blue or purple, as well as swelling and irritation, can cause varicose veins to bulge.
+When they reach this point, your veins will develop a blood clot, restricting blood from flowing through the vein.

-There could be a number of reasons that your legs swell.
-However, varicose veins almost always cause some sort of swelling.
-If the swelling you’re experiencing is happening on just one leg, and if it only happens after you’ve been awake and moving for a while, chances are good that the swelling is a result of venous insufficiency.
-But to know that for sure requires a trip to your vein doctor.
-Only he will be able to determine whether damaged veins are causing your swelling.
+There could be several reasons that your legs swell.
+However, varicose veins almost always cause swelling.
+If this swelling is happening on just one leg and only happens after you’ve been awake and moving for a while, chances are good that the swelling results from venous insufficiency.
+But to know for sure requires a trip to your vein doctor.

 8. You have a tender lump in your leg.

-Rather than playing the guessing game, schedule an appointment today to get your vein issues under control.
+Rather than playing the guessing game and delaying the process, schedule an appointment today to get your vein issues under control in a timely manner.

-So what are you waiting for?
-Schedule an initial consultation with USA Vein Clinics to get your veins checked, and a treatment determined.
-As the vein clinic with the most experienced in the entire country, you can rely on us to get your vein issues sorted.
+Schedule an initial consultation online with USA Vein Clinics to check your veins and determine a treatment.
+As the largest andwell established vein treatment center in the country, you can rely on us to get your vein issues under control.